VK-RED/Interview-Buddy-2.0/README.md

 ### Docker Setup

-The Docker Setup will be added soon !!!
+The Docker Setup will be coming soon !!!

 ### Manual Setup